Explore Wild New York

 Road Access:

-The upstream portion of the stream is paralleled at a short distance (usually less than 150 yards) Bay State Road, and the downstream section is paralleled and crossed by Bay State Road.
-Bay State Road can be accessed from both ASP-1 (upstream section) and ASP-2 (downstream section).
+Except for the lowermost half-mile-long section that flows from the park boundary to Red House Brook, Bay State Brook is paralleled and crossed by Bay State Road, which can be accessed from either ASP-1 or ASP-2.
+The upstream portion of the stream is paralleled by the road at a distance (usually no more than 150 yards), and the downstream section is more closely paralleled and crossed by Bay State Road.
 Parking is available at the crossing identified below.
-Be careful if you park along the side of the road downstream of ASP-1; the road is narrow and you could block the passage of other vehicles.
+Be careful if you park along the side of Bay State Road; the road is narrow and you could block the passage of other vehicles.

 Boat Launch Site(s):